moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With this setting, you can change the navbar color from the default light navbar to a dark one or a colored one.

-###### Navbar tint

-With this setting, you can define the color of the colored navbar.
-This setting is only effective if the navbar color is set to one of the 'Colored navbar' options above.

 #### Tab "Activity Branding"

 In this tab there are the following settings: